alissaschlecht/Danceoke-React/README.md

-This project is version 2 of Danceoke, built with React.
+This project is version 2 of Danceoke, built with React.js.